arpit21012006/smart-expense-tracker/README.md

 💰 Smart Expense Tracker

-A web-based Smart Expense Tracker built using Python, Flask, SQLite, HTML, CSS and JavaScript.
+A web-based Smart Expense Tracker built with Python, Flask, PostgreSQL, HTML, CSS, and JavaScript.

-The application helps users record, manage and analyze their daily expenses while providing budget tracking and smart spending insights.
+The application helps users record, manage, search, analyze, and monitor their daily expenses.
+It also provides budget tracking, spending insights, monthly analytics, spending prediction, unusual-spending detection, CSV export, and a modern responsive dashboard.

 🌐 Live Demo

-🚀 Live Application:
+Live Website:
 https://smart-expense-tracker-1s4s.onrender.com

 📌 Project Overview

-Managing daily expenses manually can make it difficult to understand where money is being spent.
+Managing daily expenses manually can make it difficult to understand spending patterns and stay within a budget.

-The Smart Expense Tracker provides a simple dashboard where users can:
+The Smart Expense Tracker solves this problem by providing a centralized web application where users can:

-Add daily expenses

-Categorize expenses

-Edit and delete expenses

-Search and filter expenses

-Set a personal budget

-Track total spending

-Monitor remaining budget

-View spending insights

-Detect unusually high expenses

-Estimate future spending

-Export expense data as CSV

-The project is developed as a B.Tech CSE project with the goal of combining web development, database management and intelligent expense analysis.

-✨ Features

-🧾 Expense Management

 Add new expenses